dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 ## Built-in functions

-The Dhall language also has a few built-in functions that you can either use directly or indirectly through higher-level utilities.
+The Dhall language also has a few built-in functions for processing built-in types.

 For example, some commonly used built-in functions on numbers are: